-If you suspect that Hotjar isn't tracking as many session as it should.
-This checklist may help you understand why:
+If you suspect that Hotjar isn't tracking as many sessions as expected, this checklist may help you understand why:

-- Session targeting criteria: if you are targeting session capture based on specific Event triggers or URL targeting criteria, these might be resulting in fewer sessions being collected.
+✅ Session targeting criteria: if you are targeting session capture based on specific Event triggers or URL targeting criteria, these might result in fewer sessions being collected.
 Some URL targeting methods such as "Exact match" are very strict.
-To ensure your criteria is correctly matching your live website, review your targeting methods.
+To ensure your criteria correctly match your live website, review your targeting methods.